wp-plugins/search-meter/readme.txt

 === Search Meter ===
 Contributors: bennettmcelwee
 Donate link: http://www.thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/
-Tags: search, statistics, widget, admin
-Requires at least: 1.5
+Tags: search, meter, search-meter, statistics, widget, admin Requires at least: 1.5
 Tested up to: 2.7
-Stable tag: 2.3
+Stable tag: 2.5

 Search Meter tracks what your readers are searching for on your blog.
 View full details of recent searches or stats for the last day, week or month.